 You may also like: Baby names that have faded into obscurity

 Contact lenses in the late 1800s were made of glass and could only be tolerated for a few hours.
 In 1939, the first plastic contact lenses were created.
 About a decade later, optician Kevin Tuohy created the first corneal lens, meaning it didn't cover the entire eyeball.

 Alexander Fleming may have discovered penicillin in 1928, but research by Dr. Howard Florey, a professor of pathology at Oxford University, led to its use as medicine.
 In 1940, Florey tested penicillin on mice and humans.
 In 1942, it was successfully used to treat an infection.
 A woman who had suffered a miscarriage was treated for blood poisoning.
 There are now more than 100 types of antibiotics.

 Early forms of sweat protection tended to irritate the skin.
-In 1941, Jules Montenier patented a formula that was better tolerated and is more like modern deodorant, a product that many use in one form or another.
+In 1941, Jules Montenier patented a formula that was better tolerated and is more like a modern deodorant, a product that many people use in one form or another.
 It hit the market as a spray called Stopette.